CorCanavan/flashcards/README.md

 # FlashCards
 Put your knowledge to the test!
-Played through the Command-Line-Interface, this program simulates a set of flashcards.
+Played through the Command-Line-Interface, this program simulates a set of flashcards..

 ## Table of Contents
   - [Technologies](#technologies)